United Kingdom in the Eurovision Song Contest 1974: Chart success

 The top two songs from the contest were released on single, reaching No. 11 in the UK Singles Chart, the first UK entry since 1966 not to reach the top ten, or indeed, the top four.
 Newton-John had just signed a new international recording contract with EMI, who released the single in most territories, but it was released on Pye International in the UK as the final commitment of her previously existing contract.
 All six songs were included on her debut EMI album Long Live Love released later in 1974, although these tracks were dropped from the US release If You Love Me, Let Me Know.
 Subsequently, all six songs became available on CD compilations.
 Newton-John recorded a German version of the winning song and Marion Rung recorded a Finnish version "Kun rakastaa".
 Marie Toland and 'Stephanie' recorded French versions of the winner and several others from the UK selection.
 Dana, Jimmy Jones and The Dooleys recorded other tracks from the UK final.

 At Eurovision

 "Long Live Love" went on to tie for fourth place in the contest.

 The Eurovision Song Contest was broadcast live on BBC 1 with sports presenter David Vine undertaking the television commentary, whilst Terry Wogan returned to providing the radio commentary on BBC Radio 2.
 British Forces Radio also provided a broadcast with commentary provided by Richard Astbury.
+The contest was seen by over 8 million viewers.